bnmtthws/bnmtthws.github.io/_pages/people.md

 ## Staff

 {: #nick }
-### Nicholas Tochor, Research Technician
+### Nicholas Tochor, Laboratory Manager

 Nick received his B.Sc. in Environmental Sciences and Biology at the University of British Columbia's Okanagan campus in December 2019.
 During his undergraduate degree, he worked in several labs specializing in landscape ecology.
 Past projects include a spatiotemporal analysis of grizzly bear habitat suitability North of Jasper, Alberta; an analysis of mycorrhizal connectivity between understory and canopy forest flora; an analysis of dark diversity patterns in global diatom species richness; and an analysis of the impacts of recreational land use on watersheds within public land in the Okanagan.
 He is now working as a lab technician in Ben Matthews' and Doug Altshuler's labs.
 When not in either lab, he enjoys hiking, biking, kayaking, surfing, and playing guitar. <br/> <br/>

+{: #bridget }
+### Bridget White, Insectary Manager

+Bridget joins us after finishing her M.Sc. degree at the University of Manitoba in 2023.
+She is in charge of strain maintenance and all aspects of our insectary operation, in addition to assisting with various projects across the lab. <br/> <br/>

 ## Undergraduate researchers

-{: #layla}
-Layla is a Biology Directed Studies student working with Elsa Cyr on the anatomy of taste processing in *Aedes aegypti* mosquitoes.

-{: #rinky}
-Rinky is a winner of the Biodiversity Research Center Fellowship Award Winner and is joining us for the summer of 2023.
-She is working with Jonathan Chiang on the annotation of the *Aedes togoi* genome.

-{: #benR}
-Ben is a Biology Directed Studies student working with Jeff Doherty on hairworm-cricket interactions.

 <br/>